 - and 1000’s of other uses!

-We strongly recommend coming to our facility in Kankakee, IL to see our wide selection of containers.
-It’s wise to have a good idea of what you are planning on doing with the container, a budget you have in mind, and possibly a picture or video of where the container will be placed.
+We strongly recommend coming to our facility in Kankakee, IL, to see our wide selection of containers.
+It’s wise to have a good idea of what you are planning on doing with the container, a budget you have in mind, and possibly a picture or video of where you want the container placed.

 Rental – Residential Lease – Commercial

 We also rent containers.
-20’containers are most common for residential use and 40’ Standard or High Cube are most common for Industrial, Commercial, Jobsite, or Construction Sites.
+20’ containers are most common for residential use, and 40’ Standard or High Cube containers are most common for Industrial, Commercial, Jobsite, or Construction Sites.

-We have a 90 day minimum for rental agreements.
-If you need something short term we can usually accommodate this request.
-Customer is responsible for paying delivery, pickup, and 90 day rental in advance of delivery of container.
-You will then be billed on a monthly cycle, if container is needed after 90 days.
+We have a 90-day minimum for rental agreements.
+If you need something short-term, we can usually accommodate this request.
+The customer is responsible for paying delivery, pickup, and 90-day rental in advance of the container’s delivery.
+You will then be billed on a monthly cycle if the container is needed after 90 days.

 We can deliver containers for an additional fee.
 We deliver on a semi with a tilt trailer.
-Customer drive must be hard packed stone, asphalt, or concrete.
-We can go across a lawn, or field, but this at our driver’s discretion.
-In the event the truck gets stuck on your property, it is customer’s responsibility for all towing related costs.
+Customer drive must be hard-packed stone, asphalt, or concrete.
+We can go across a lawn or field, but this at our driver’s discretion.
+If the truck gets stuck on your property, it is the customer’s responsibility for all towing-related costs.

-It is very important we know which way the container should be loaded on the trailer, so it is unloaded in the correct orientation.
+We must know which way to load the container on the trailer to be unloaded in the correct orientation.

-- Doors to front of trailer = Doors will come off of trailer last.
+- Doors to the front of trailer = Doors will come off of the trailer last.

-- Doors to rear of trailer = Doors will come off of trailer first.
+- Doors to the rear of trailer = Doors will come off of the trailer first.